cdsap/CompareScans/README.md

 Using the mode `--from file` we apply rules over an existing metrics comparison file from a previous execution.
-This mode also generates a file with the name `compare-metrics.csv` in the current directory.
+This mode also generates a file with the name `metrics-$firstBuild-$secondBuild.csv` in the current directory.

 <b>Note</b>: This mode is required to be used together with the rules functionality that is explained in the Rules section.